Missouri University of Science and Technology

 IMS Center is a leader in researching, developing and deploying technologies for Prognostics & Health Management (PHM), e-Maintenance, and Decision Support

-The IMS Center is a leading NSF Industry/University Cooperative Research Center (I/UCRC) in the area of Prognostics and Health Management (PHM).
-The Center has over twelve years of experience in developing and delivering PHM solutions for a wide-range of applications.
+The IMS Center is a leading NSF Industry/University Cooperative Research Center (I/UCRC) in the areas of Prognostics and Health Management (PHM) and Industrial AI.
+The Center has over 19 years of experience in developing and delivering PHM and AI enabled solutions for a wide-range of industrial applications.

-The IMS Center’s mission is to enable products and systems to achieve and sustain near-zero breakdown performance, and transform maintenance data to useful information for improved productivity and asset life-cycle utilization.
+The IMS Center’s ultimate mission is to provide it's members with technologies and methodologies for worry free uptime by enabling products and systems to achieve and sustain near-zero breakdown performance, and by transform maintenance data to useful information for improved productivity and asset life-cycle utilization.
 The Center also strives to expand the ability of organizations to ultize data, big data, and interconnectivity (Internet-of-Things) to track, predict, respond and understand potneitlal issues, as well as improve all levels of their business.

-Since its inception, the Center has conducted over 100 successful industry and NSF supported projects, and has attracted over 80 members from all across the globe.
+Since its inception, the Center has conducted over 120 successful industry and NSF supported projects, and has attracted over 100 members from all across the globe.
 The IMS Center was recently identified as the most economically impactful I/UCRC in NSF’s recent study titled Measuring the Economic Impacts of the NSF Industry/University Cooperative Research Centers Program: A Feasibility Study.
-According to this study, the Center delivered its members a $846.7 Million in combined benefits over the last ten years.
+According to this study, the Center delivered its members a $855 Million in combined benefits as of 2012.

 IMS Research Thrust Areas